 Amed is stretched out and choosing where to stay can make a big difference to your experience.
 Some areas are better for diving, while others feel more social with easier access to restaurants.

-Private Pool & Seclusion: If you are looking for something more secluded with dramatic views, Aquaterrace sits higher up and feels like a retreat.
-The private pools and sea views make it ideal if you plan to spend more time relaxing at the hotel itself.
+Aquaterrace sits higher up along the coast and feels more like a retreat.
+Private pools, wide ocean views, and a quieter setting make it ideal if you plan to spend more time at the hotel itself rather than moving around a lot.

 As you already drove to a laidback beach town, I’d recommend staying in a place with an ocean view.
 Especially if you are on a short stay, as being beachfront saves you from constantly driving back and forth along the coast.